GarreauArthur/ldl/100daysolmlcode/log.md

 momentum and violence
 let's just fucking use javascript, console.log and don't care about anything Done, what is wrong with me, it's 4:20 am

+# day 11: 2019-01-13

+* tested the csv file I created this night
+* create git repo for the Keno project